River of Smoke: Reception

 The novel has received generally positive reviews from critics.
-David Davidar writing in Outlook notes "Conventional wisdom has it that in the age of Twitter long striders in the world of fiction are doomed to extinction.
+David Davidar writing in Outlook notes, "Conventional wisdom has it that in the age of Twitter long striders in the world of fiction are doomed to extinction.
 Attention spans have dwindled, the pundits say, brevity is all, and the grand narrative is to be consigned to the trash heap.
-Well, thank God, Amitav Ghosh hasn’t been paying attention to the so-called experts but has decided to go where his inclinations have led him.
+Well, thank God, Amitav Ghosh hasn't been paying attention to the so-called experts but has decided to go where his inclinations have led him.
 Generous helpings of humour, adventure (the hunt for the golden camellia was a favourite), history, romance, villainy and suspense are expertly blended into the narrative to make for a rich and entertaining read".

-Anjana Rajan writing in The Hindu says "To have read Sea of Poppies is no pre-condition to enjoy the second.
+Anjana Rajan writing in The Hindu says, "To have read Sea of Poppies is no pre-condition to enjoy the second.
 What is perhaps a pre-condition is an appetite for detail, a taste for complexities, and a love for words and their strange journeys.
 Robin Chinnery's conversation transports us to Jane Austen's England.
 And we are charmed by the sing-song of pidgin as Chi-mei sympathises with Bahram."

-Tessa Hadley in The Guardian says "In historical novels the past can sometimes feel tamed; hindsight, hovering just off the page, tells us that we know what it all added up to and what came of it (the First Opium War, during which British gunboats enforced a treaty opening Chinese ports to international trade, comes shortly after the ending of this novel).
-But Ghosh's novels somehow succeed in taking us back inside the chaos of when "then" was "now".
-His grasp of the detail of the period is exhaustive – he is so thoroughly submerged in it – that readers can't possibly remember all the things he shows them, or hold on to all the life-stories of all the characters he introduces.".
-She also goes on to lament "The novel feels stitched together clumsily in a few places.
+Tessa Hadley in The Guardian says, "In historical novels the past can sometimes feel tamed; hindsight, hovering just off the page, tells us that we know what it all added up to and what came of it (the First Opium War, during which British gunboats enforced a treaty opening Chinese ports to international trade, comes shortly after the ending of this novel).
+But Ghosh's novels somehow succeed in taking us back inside the chaos of when 'then' was 'now'.
+His grasp of the detail of the period is exhaustive – he is so thoroughly submerged in it – that readers can't possibly remember all the things he shows them, or hold on to all the life-stories of all the characters he introduces."
+She also goes on to lament, "The novel feels stitched together clumsily in a few places.
 In particular, the section narrated in letters from Robin Chinnery (illegitimate, mixed-race and presumably fictional son of George Chinnery, a real-life painter of South China scenes) to Paulette the botanist, who appears in the previous book.
 Paulette is too absent and Robin feels like a contrivance to take us inside certain aspects of Canton life where Bahram can't go."

-In Paste Magazine, writer Zack Shlachter calls the Ibis trilogy "one of the most inspired explorations of global encounters by a 21st-century writer," noting that in River of Smoke Ghosh focuses on the simultaneous dangers and potential—for exploitation as for more benevolent kinds of exchange—inherent in trade.
+In Paste magazine, writer Zack Shlachter calls the Ibis trilogy "one of the most inspired explorations of global encounters by a 21st-century writer," noting that in River of Smoke Ghosh focuses on the simultaneous dangers and potential—for exploitation as for more benevolent kinds of exchange—inherent in trade.

 The novel has received some awards and recognition.
-It was shortlisted for 2011 The Hindu Literary Prize; longlisted for the 2011 Man Asian Literary Prize; and shortlisted for the 2013 DSC Prize for South Asian Literature.
+It was shortlisted for the 2011 The Hindu Literary Prize; longlisted for the 2011 Man Asian Literary Prize; and shortlisted for the 2013 DSC Prize for South Asian Literature.
 NPR listed the book as one of the year's best historical novels.